oracle-quickstart/oci-prerequisites/README.md

 ![](./images/4%20-%20env-vars.png)

 The script pulls values from the keys you created in the earlier steps.
-You'll need to update two fields with values you can find in the [console](https://console.us-phoenix-1.oraclecloud.com/):
+You'll need to update three fields with values you can find in the [console](https://console.us-phoenix-1.oraclecloud.com/):

+* TF_VAR_compartment_ocid
 * TF_VAR_tenancy_ocid
 * TF_VAR_user_ocid